SketchedDoughnut/lynxy/info/github/lynxy_server.md

 # Server functions key
 There are set commands that one can send to the server, from the client.
-They are as follows.
+They are as follows. <br>
+**NOTE**: The functions used here are: `lynxy.submit_username_data()`, `lynxy.request_username_data()`, `lynxy.general_send()`.
+These functions are elaborated on more in the client setup page, but what you do need to know is that they all return data.

 - **username (name)**
   - This argument submits a username to the server database.
-This function will return a status code.
 Example usage is below.
     - `lynxy.submit_username_data('SketchedDoughnut')`
     - `lynxy.general_send('username SketchedDougnut')`
   - **NOTE**: NO SPACES ARE ALLOWED, AND WILL BE REMOVED FROM YOUR USERNAME UPON SUBMISSION

 - **request_by_user (name)**
   - This argument requests the data (data being IP, port) associated with a username that is pre-existing in the servers database.
-The server will either return the data in a tuple, or will return a status code.
 Example usage is below.
     - `lynxy.request_username_data('SketchedDoughnut')`
     - `lynxy.general_send('request_by_user SketchedDougnut')`
   - **NOTE**: NO SPACES ARE ALLOWED, AND WILL BE REMOVED FROM YOUR USERNAME UPON SUBMISSION

 - **auth (token)**
   - This argument attempts to authorize the client.
 If the token is equal to the session token generated on the servers start, then the client will be authorized.
-Like normal, this argument returns a status code.
 Example usage is below.
     - `lynxy.general_send('auth (token)')`

 - **clear_client**